mockaroo/mockaroo-enterprise/README.md

 ## Setup

-Mockaroo provides three types of services:
+Mockaroo provides two types of services:

 * app - The web front-end
-* api - The REST api
 * worker - Data generation workers - When we need to generate large volumes of data quickly, this is what we'll scale

-I suggest running at least 2 separate docker containers: one for app and api, and one for workers.
+I suggest running at least 2 separate docker containers: one for the app and one for workers.

 ### Pulling the image from Amazon ECR